SeanWong24/json-expr/README.md

 ### Default Core Functions

-- Use `def` function to define a custom function, inside the defined function body, `arg` function is provided, which takes a number as argument and returns the arguments passed into the defined function.
+- Use `def` function to define a custom function.
+Inside the defined function body, a `args` function is provided, which returns the list of arguments that passed into the defined function when it is called.
+If a `index` argument is given to `args` function, it returns the specific argument at that index instead.
 - Use `$` function to define a sequence of expressions, which evaluates its arguments one by one and return the last evaluated value.
 - Use `@` function to run another JSON file, which is useful to load custom